Crimean War: Russian expansionism

 Russia was militarily weak, technologically backward and administratively incompetent.
 Despite its grand ambitions toward the south, it had not built its railway network in that direction, and its communications were poor.
 Its bureaucracy was riddled with graft, corruption and inefficiency and was unprepared for war.
 Its navy was weak and technologically backward.
 Its army, although very large, suffered from colonels who pocketed their men's pay, from poor morale, and from a technological deficit relative to Britain and France.
 By the war's end, the profound weaknesses of the Russian armed forces had become readily apparent, and the Russian leadership was determined to reform it.

 However, no matter how great the problems of Russia were, Russia believed those of the Ottomans were greater.
 "In a one-to-one fight Nikolai (Tsar) had no doubt of beating the Ottoman armies and navy".
 Russian foreign policy failed to understand the importance of Britain's trade interests and did not understand the changes in the situation after the conclusion of the Anglo-Ottoman Treaty in 1838 (see Treaty of Balta Liman).
-Russia attempted to "honestly" negotiate with the United Kingdom on the partition of the Ottoman Empire and made concessions in order to eliminate all objections from the United Kingdom.
+Russia attempted to "honestly" negotiate with the United Kingdom on the partition of the Ottoman Empire and made concessions to eliminate all objections from the United Kingdom.

 "The Tsar Nicholas had always, as we have seen, been anxious to maintain a cordial understanding with England in regard to the Eastern Question, and early in the spring of 1853 he had a series of interviews with Sir George Hamilton Seymour, then British ambassador at St. Petersburg."
 Emperor Nicholas I assured that he did not intend to seize Constantinople and territories in the Balkans, he himself offered Britain to take over Egypt and Crete.
 Concessions at the conclusion of the London Straits Convention were made earlier in 1841.
 "By signing the convention, the Russians had given up their privileged position in the Ottoman Empire and their control of the Straits, all in the hope of improving relations with Britain and isolating France".
 But Britain after 1838 was interested in preserving the integrity of the Ottoman Empire and rejected all Russian proposals.
 "The fall of the Ottoman Empire was not, however, a requirement of British policy in the East.
 A weak Ottoman state best suited British interests".